zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 CloudWatch provides merics for every service in AWS

 Metric is a variable to monitor( CPU utilization,erc...)

+**Note**:EC2 Memeory usage is by fault not pushed(must be pushed from inside the instance as a custon metric)

 ## 239 CloudWatch Custom Metrics